-The vision of Forrest Curran (pictured left), PBP empowers disadvantaged local Cambodian artisans by creating fair-wage (jewelry making) jobs.
-Each upcycled jewelry piece is hand crafted of UXO, bomb, bullet, or plane parts from remains of conflict in the countries of Cambodia and Laos.
+The vision of Forrest Curran, PBP empowers disadvantaged local Cambodian artisans by creating fair-wage jobs making upcycled jewelry.
+Each jewelry piece is hand crafted of unexploded ordnance (UXO), bomb, bullet, or plane parts from the remains of conflict in the countries of Cambodia and Laos.

 PBP taps into local associations such as Ranjana Association of Cambodia and Ten Thousand Villages to oversee PBP work.
 Local associations are tasked with jewelry making training, a skill which can be practiced worldwide.

-PBP’s partner cooperative works exclusively with Halo Trust, the world’s oldest and largest de-mining group.
-A humanitarian landmine clearing agency, Halo Trust safely clears weapons of conflict from these war torn communities.
-De-mined UXO, bombs, bullets, and plane parts are then handcrafted by PBP artisans into unique pieces of art.
+PBP’s partner cooperative works exclusively with Halo Trust, a humanitarian landmine clearing agency.
+Halo Trust safely clears weapons of conflict from war torn communities.
+Recovered UXO, bombs, bullets, and plane parts are then handcrafted by PBP artisans into unique pieces of art.

 Transforming intended destruction into beauty

-PBP’s 2014 Fall Collection is based on one foundation – that we can learn something from the past and use it today to change the future.
+Purple Buddha Project jewelry is based on one foundation — that we can learn something from the past and use it today to change the future.
 Upcycling artifacts from around the world, PBP integrates these objects of history into jewelry constructed in Cambodia.
-Collection artifacts include;

 Imagery provided courtesy of Purple Buddha Project.

 Editor’s note: This article was updated in June 2019.